sbreatnach/homelab/README.md

 # use DNS on VPN server while active
 DNS = 10.99.0.1, 1.1.1.1
+# Enable the following on Linux only -
+# enables use of DNS with whatever is managing it
+#PostUp = resolvectl dns %i 10.99.0.1; resolvectl domain %i "~."
+#PreDown = resolvectl revert %i

 # define the remote WireGuard interface (server)
 [Peer]